Cultivated through Generations, Anchored in Tradition

 About K'awat'si Shellfish

-Our growing site is known to the local Gwa’sala-’Nakwaxda’xw people for its abundance of seafood resources.
-It has remained pristine and unchanged for thousands of years.
-Continuing our Indigenous seafood tradition, our shellfish are cultured in deep-water trays and are hand-harvested by a new generation of Gwa’sala-’Nakwaxda’xw.
+Our site, cherished by the Gwa’sa̱la-‘Nak̓waxda’x̱w people for its rich seafood resources, has remained pristine for thousands of years.
+Upholding our Indigenous seafood tradition, we culture our shellfish in deep-water trays, hand-harvested by the new generation of the Gwa’sa̱la-‘Nak̓waxda’x̱w.

-We are committed to producing the highest quality shellfish and the premium choice for sustainable seafood.
+We are dedicated to producing the finest shellfish and being the premium choice for sustainable seafood.

-Members of the Gwa’sala-‘Nakwaxda’xw are proud to raise such high-quality BC shellfish and are proud to supply them to discerning restaurants around the province.
-For a deeper connection with the heart of our operation, we invite you to explore our Facebook and Instagram profiles.
+Proud members of the Gwa’sa̱la-‘Nak̓waxda’x̱w community cultivate these high-quality BC shellfish, supplying them to discerning restaurants across the province.
+Connect with the heart of our operation by exploring our Facebook and Instagram profiles.

 a person in a raincoat working on a fishing boat harvesting shellfish.